Normandy D-Day and Mont St. Michel Overnight

 6. The American Military Cemetery at Colleville-Sur-Mer

-The most important stop on our Normandy d-day tour is the American cemetery.
-Situated above Omaha Beach, the American cemetery at Colleville-Sur-Mer honors the more than 9,000 servicemen who died during the campaign to liberate Normandy in the summer of 1944.
+The most important stop on our Normandy D-Day tour is the American cemetery overlooking Omaha Beach.
+It honors more than 9,000 servicemen who died during the summer 1944 campaign to free Normandy.

 The American military Cemetery at Colleville-sur-Mer in Normandy, France on a sunny day.
 A major stop on our Normandy d-day tour.